Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-1.md

 - Install Manager

-  - A shortcut is not provided in Mac OS® X
+  - A shortcut is not provided in Mac OS X